sehsanm/camundaformio/Readme.md

 ## Camunda Modeller

-In modeller in order to allow integration with tasklist application  you can specify  http://localhost:3000/forms/:folderName/:formName.html
+In modeller in order to allow integration with tasklist application  you can specify following Form Key for the form.
+This will force the  Tasklist application to open form in our fontend application   http://localhost:3000/forms/:folderName/:formName.json